Cogswell Hall 305

 Karp, Eleonore Schoenfeld, Uri Vardi, and Phyllis Young.

-Dr. Jennings is active solo, chamber and orchestra
+Dr. Jennings is an active solo, chamber and orchestra

 performer.
 She has played in orchestras